[Consumers are now applying for a 100% free and confidential claim evaluation – Attorney Promotion]

 On September 20, 2018, the United States Court of Appeal for the Ninth Circuit ruled that the statutory definition of an ATDS also includes a device that stores telephone numbers to be called, whether or not those numbers have been generated by a random or sequential number generator, expending the definition of an ATDS.
 The consequences of this decision are far-reaching and will likely affect other circuits.
 Following this decision, many consumers came forward and claimed cash compensation for violation of their rights under the TCPA.

-Quick version: If you received an automated call, pre-recorded message or text message from a medical insurance company that you were not enrolled with, you may be entitled to receive cash compensation.
+Quick version: If you received an automated call, pre-recorded voice message or text message from Blue Cross while you were not enrolled with them, you may be entitled to receive cash compensation.
 Applying for a claim evaluation is free, confidential, and takes less than 60 seconds.

 Who Should Apply for Claim Evaluation

-Consumers who likely qualify for cash compensation received an automated call, pre-recorded message or text message from a medical insurance provider that he/she was not enrolled with at the time of such call/ text message.
+Consumers who likely qualify for cash compensation received an automated call, pre-recorded message or text message from Blue Cross medical insurance if they were not enrolled with the the company at the time of such call/ text message.